Bruin-Dev/Intelygenz/README.md

 - [Prometheus](http://localhost:9090)
   - Github [link](https://github.com/prometheus/client_python) to documentation of Prometheus

-  - Prometheus allows us to create counters/gauges in the velocloud-overseer and velocloud-drone to keep track of the metrics about edges processed in the overseer, amount of certain edges states found in the drone, and amount of certain link states found in the drone.
+  - Prometheus allows us to create counters/gauges in the velocloud-bridge to keep track of the metrics about edges processed in the bridge, amount of certain edges states found in the bridge, and amount of certain link states found in the bridge.

   - Using prometheus `start_http_server` we can host our metrics on a server.
 By using the file `prometheus.yml`located at `/metrics-dashboard/prometheus/` and using the format below, you can add your server to the prometheus app.
 All the servers connected